auth0/docs/articles/server-platforms/aspnet/01-login.md

 ### Flow the Identity to a WCF Service

-If you want to flow the identity of the user logged in to a website, to a WCF service or an API, you have to use the `responseType: 'token'` parameter on the login widget constructor.
+If you want to flow the identity of the user logged into a website, to a WCF service or an API, you have to use the `responseType: 'token'` parameter on the login widget constructor.
 When sending that paramter, Auth0 will generate an `id_token` which is a [JsonWebToken](http://tools.ietf.org/html/draft-ietf-oauth-json-web-token-06) that can be either send straight to your service or it can be exchanged to generate an `ActAs` token.
 [Read more about this](/server-apis/wcf-service).

 ### Manage Environments: Dev, Test, Production